Prosecco-or-Cremant.

 Crémant refers to any sparkling wine made around the Champagne region in France.
 Only sparkling wines made in Champagne can be called such.
 Crémants can be made in seven regions in France: Crémant de Bordeaux, Crémant de Die, Crémant du Jura, Crémant de Limoux, Crémant d’Alsace, Crémant de Loire, and Crémant de Bourgogne.
 Crémant d’Alsace is the best-known region, and produces more than 50 percent of all French Crémant.

 All Crémant regions have their own rules regarding how the wine is made but they all have a couple of things in common: hand-harvested, aging limits and dosage limits.
-However, if you talk to the wine experts, they’ll tell you that Cremants vary from region to region based on the types of grapes used.
+However, if you talk to the wine experts, they’ll tell you that Crémants vary from region to region based on the types of grapes used.
 Cremant can be made with more than the traditional Champagne grapes usually used: Pinot Noir, Pinot Meunier and Chardonnay.
 That makes for exciting, fun to taste choices.

 As with any wine, quality can vary but taste testing can be fun!
 The cost of Cremant is also surprising.
 Often you can find a great bottle for under $20.
 Needless to say, that’s a lot less expensive than a similar bottle of Champagne.
 Cremant and Prosecco are similarly priced so it comes down to taste for me.

 So, I went on a search for my first bottle of Cremant.
 Not as easy as I thought.
 Prosecco lined every shelf in every supermarket I went to.
 (Obviously, they have the Advertising and Marketing aspect down pat.)
 Champagne was readily available and the “good stuff” was under lock and key.
 But, where was the Cremant?
 I did find one bottle in Ralphs tucked away next to a Cava Sparkling Wine (That’s a Sparkling Spanish wine.
 Look for future posts on that choice.)
 I finally decided I had to hit the local Bev Mo, Trader Joes and Wholefoods.
 I still came up empty.
-What was a girl to do?I googled of course and found the “mother load” at wine.com.
+What was a girl to do?I Googled of course, and found the “mother load” at wine.com.

 I was able to order and sample dozens of brands but to save time, I reached out to Wendy for some recommendations.
 Here is her hand picked list to get you started.
-Why not have your own Cremant tasting, or better yet, a Prosecco vs. Cremant Tasting.
-How much fun would that be?
-I’m planning on ringing in the new year with a glass of Cremant.
-Ooh Lah Lah!
-Let me know what you think.

-Here are some excellent Cremants recommended by Wendy:– M. Bonnamy – Brut Rose Cremant de Loire NV (750ml)
+– M. Bonnamy – Brut Rose Cremant de Loire NV (750ml)

-– Michel Olivier brut cremant de limoux languedoc roussillon
+– Michel Olivier brut crémant de limoux languedoc roussillon

 – Crémant de Bourgogne, Louis Bouillot, Perle d’Aurore, Brut Rosé MV